hchautran/hchautran.github.io/content/notes/Initialization in C.md

 Initialization is one of the most fundamental concepts in C++ programming, yet it's also one of the most nuanced.
 Understanding the different types of initialization and when to use each can significantly improve your code's safety, performance, and readability.
-In this comprehensive guide, we'll explore the various initialization techniques available in modern C++.
+In this post, we'll explore the various initialization techniques available in modern C++.

 ## What is Initialization?

 Initialization is the process of giving a variable an initial value at the time of its creation.
 This is different from assignment, which changes the value of an already-existing variable.
 Proper initialization helps prevent undefined behavior and makes your code more predictable.

 ## Types of Initialization in C++